The St. Valentine's Day Massacre (film): Plot

 An organized crime war breaks out between two rival gangs in Chicago during the Roaring Twenties.
 The leader of the Southside Gang is the notorious Al Capone, who resents the growing activities of his nemesis George "Bugs" Moran, the leader of the North Side Gang.
 Moran also wants control of the city's bootlegging and gambling operations, and his lieutenants Peter and Frank Gusenberg use threats and intimidation to make speakeasy owners do business with them in exchange for "protection".
-Peter Gusenberg also argues and fights with his moll, particularly over her extravagant spending of his money.
+Peter Gusenberg also argues and fights with his moll Myrtle, particularly over her extravagant spending of his money.

-As the body count escalates, Moran reminds his men how Capone eliminated the previous North Side leaders while Capone remembers how Northside leader Hymie Weiss tried to kill him, with flashback sequences including the September 1926 lunchtime attack on Capone at the Hawthorne Hotel restaurant in Cicero by Weiss and Moran and the murders of Dean O'Banion in November 1924 and Weiss in October 1926 by Capone's gang.
+As the body count escalates (most notably with a failed assassination of Capone hitman Jack McGurn), Capone remembers how Northside leader Hymie Weiss tried to kill him, with a flashback sequence of the September 1926 lunchtime attack on Capone at the Hawthorne Hotel restaurant in Cicero by Weiss and Moran, while Moran reminds his men (also with flashbacks) how Capone had eliminated previous North Side leader Dean O'Banion in November 1924 and Weiss in October 1926.
+Capone assigns the recovered McGurn the task of eliminating Moran, expressing indifference as to whether or not any of Moran's men are also eliminated.
 Moran gives the order to have Patsy Lolordo, a crony and personal friend of Capone's who is also the representative of the Sicilian Mafia in Chicago, eliminated in order to replace him with an envoy more sympathetic to Moran.
 Moran's assassination plan sees him conspire with low-level mafiosi Joe Aiello to kill Lolordo and replace him with Aiello.
 Lolordo's bodyguards are corrupted, and the unarmed Lolordo is murdered in his apartment.
 In retaliation, Capone has Aiello tracked down and personally executes him as Aiello is fleeing the state on board a train.